GalacticNebulaGames/A-Normal-Cleaning-Simulator.../README.md

 - Savespots.
   - tablets in story mode that let you save your progress.
 NOT IN ENDLESS MODE.

+  -End of the story
+   -when you complete all five nights text comes on a black screen reading "REDACTED".
+    -The text fades away to shhow anothe text saying "New Mode Unlocked: Endless and a button going back to menu.

 ## References
 - Wollongong mall